Five Questions to Ask Yourself

 When a donor is released from the hospital, he or she will need 4-6 weeks for full recovery.
 During this time, it is best to remain healthy by eating nourishing foods and resting as much as possible.

 A donor may be able to go back to work within a week or two of the surgery, but he or she must remember to take things slowly and allow rest and time for recovery.

-It is important to discuss these risks with the transplant team, the transplant candidate, and your family before making the decision whether to donate.
+To learn more about both the risks and benefits of living donation, please click here.
+It is important to discuss potential risks with the transplant team, the transplant candidate, and your family before making the decision whether to donate.

-Though it is immensely important to thoroughly consider the above risks, remember to also consider the positive aspects of living donation.
+Though it is immensely important to thoroughly consider these risks, remember to also consider the many positive aspects of living donation.

 Questions to Ask Your Transplant Center

-- What are the transplant center’s follow-up plans?
+- What are the benefits of living donation?